AliRezaJoodi/PIC_Exercises/README.md

 ## PIC Programming Exercises
-I'm uploading my personal files on the repository.
+A repository for my personal exercises.

 ### Gallery of the Repository
 ![](Display_LCD/Simulate/Album.png)